 The Absolute Timing Advance reflects the distance of the UE from the cell antenna.
 The distribution of Absolute Timing Advance reflects UE distribution in the NR cell, thus it is helpful for analyzing the coverage and the capacity.

+The Average Value of Timing Advance per SS-RSRP and AOA ranges reflects the UE distribution in NR cell with different coverage qualities.
+It is helpful for analyzing the cell coverage and the capacity more clearly.
+Thus, it can help the network planning and optimization.